Who Was John Muir?

-John Muir was born April 21, 1838, in Dunbar, Scotland.
-As early as 1876, he urged the federal government to adopt a forest conservation policy through articles published in popular periodicals.
+As early as 1876, John Muir urged the federal government to adopt a forest conservation policy through articles published in popular periodicals.
 In 1892 he founded the Sierra Club.
 He served as its first president, a position he held until his death in 1914.
 He was largely responsible for the establishment of Sequoia and Yosemite National Parks.

 Background and Inventions